 Good even trail surface, less rocky than others in this area.

-From the trailhead off Tioga Road, run through dense forest before emerging into scenic Dana Meadows.
+From the trailhead off Tioga Road, hike through dense forest before emerging into scenic Dana Meadows.
 Cover level ground, then hop or wade across a few streams.
 Depending on the season and snowpack, you may get wet!
 Climb a few short ridges with sporadic views of Mammoth Peak in between the trees.
-The high elevation of this trail is tough for un-acclimatized runners, but it also means that wildflowers persist until late July.
+The high elevation of this trail is tough for un-acclimatized hikers, but it also means that wildflowers persist until late July.
 Ascend gradually, paralleling above Parker Pass Creek.
 At the Y-intersection, keep left, ignoring the trail to Spillway Lake